Azure/sap-hana/documentation/ansible/system-design-deployment.md

 ### Phase 1 Process

-_**Note:** The Preparation and Deployment stages will be independent of each other in the sense that the preparation stage can happen at any time before the user wishes to begin the Deployment stage, however the Deployment cannot happen without Preparation being completed._

 _**Note:** Creating a Virtual Machine within Azure to use as your workstation will improve the upload speed when transfering the SAP media to a Storage account.

+Phase 1 is split into two parts, obtaining the Application Installation Media and stack files, and obtaining the Database Installation Media if required.

-#### Phase 1 A) The SAP Application
+#### Phase 1a: The SAP Application

 1. Create unique Stack Download Directory for SAP Downloads on User Workstation, e.g. `~/Downloads/S4HANA_1909_SP2/`
 1. Log in to [SAP Launchpad](https://launchpad.support.sap.com/#)